Welcome to today's edition of the Rush 24-7 podcast.

-And music lovers, thrill seekers, conversationalists all across the fruited plain.
+And greetings, my fellow Americans, and music lovers, thrill seekers, conversationalists all across the fruited plane.

 Fastest week in media.